connecttrego/trego_backend/README.md

    - Deletion is atomic - if S3 deletion fails, database record is preserved

 5. **Security Considerations**:
-   - Files are associated with specific users, orders, or order items
+   - Files are associated with specific users, orders, order items, or medicines
    - Access control is managed through the application layer
    - AWS credentials are configured through environment variables
    - Public read access is limited to files with proper URLs